Judith Exner: John F. Kennedy

 According to Michael O'Brien of the Washington Monthly, on February 7, 1960, Frank Sinatra and Campbell were in Las Vegas, where Sinatra introduced her to John F. Kennedy, then a senator from Massachusetts and presidential candidate.
-In her 1977 memoir, she said that she became one of JFK's mistresses for a period of about two years, frequently visiting him in the White House after he was elected president.
+In her 1977 memoir, she said that she became one of JFK's mistresses for about two years, frequently visiting him in the White House after he was elected president.
 Her account was supported by phone records and other documentation, although Kennedy staff and supporters attacked her veracity when she published her memoir.
 A few months later in 1960, Sinatra introduced Campbell to "Sam Flood," who was actually Sam Giancana, the leading figure in the Chicago Mafia.
 She also became involved with him and knew his associate John Roselli.
+Clearly, her extramarital affair with a President made her story controversial, and her association as a channel of information between the American Mafia and Kennedy, greatly increased the public interest and controversial nature of the relationship.
+The additional attention brought to bear on her story caused by the investigation performed by both the Senate and FBI greatly increased the level of public interest in her relationship with the President and her version of the story that would be told by her book.

 Church Committee

-Exner received national media attention when she testified in 1975 before the Church Committee investigating CIA assassination attempts on Fidel Castro.
+Exner received additional media attention on a national level when she testified in 1975 before the Church Committee investigating CIA assassination attempts on Fidel Castro.
 Roselli testified to the committee about Mafia involvement in the CIA attempt on Castro's life.
 When the Church Committee report was released in December 1975, it said that a "close friend" of President Kennedy had also been a close friend of mobsters John Roselli and Sam Giancana."
 Campbell's identity as the close friend was leaked to The Washington Post, which publicized it.
 William Safire in The New York Times also published it.
 The Committee had sent Exner a subpoena to make her testify.
 By then, married to Dan Exner, Judith Exner called a press conference that month and denied any knowledge of Mafia involvement with Kennedy.
+Exner may have changed certain aspects of how she told her story largely in the interest of her own safety and security and that of her family, and to protect the reputation of certain individuals whose reputations were at risk as a result of the intense media and public attention being focused on them, and not because her story was inherently fictitious, dishonest, or fabricated.